gzachs/securebyte/content/posts/2023/2023-03-10-a-quick-introduction-to-the-art-of-prompt-engineering.md

 ## Three Basic Principles of Prompt Engineering

-From my experimentations with GPT-3, I’ve found that refining my prompts would significantly improve the quality of the responses.
+From my experimentations with ChatGPT, I’ve found that refining my prompts would significantly improve the quality of the responses.
 This entire process of PE can be thought of as a sort of natural language programming.
 In order to design better prompts, here are three basic principles that have helped me immensely:

 ### I - Give The Model A Role